c-minz/LaTeX-causets/README.md

 \causet{..,i,..,j,..}{..,i-j,..}
 ```

-For a full documentation, please open the file [causets.pdf].
+For a full documentation, please see causets.pdf.

 Additional Packages
 ===================